arjunkc/scanner-scripts/README.md

         /opt/brother/scanner/brscan-skey/brscan-skey-0.2.4-0.cfg

+## Configuration
+This is mostly controlled using bash environment variables in

+    brscan-skey-<your version>.cfg

+This is a file that is distributed with brscan-skey.
+The important variables are

+SAVETO       | contains the directory scans are saved into.
+This is the important thing to set LOGDIR       | self explanatory
+DUPLEXTYPE   | can take two values, manual or automatic. manual implies you have a single sided scanner,and you must scan the odd pages, and the flip it around and scan the even pages.
+SOURCE=""    | This is the paper source for the scanner.
+You can set this yourself by using scanimage -h.
+Needs sane and libsane to be installed, but you already knew that.
+DUPLEXSOURCE | This is the paper source duplex scanning for the scanner.
+You can set this yourself by using scanimage -h.
+Needs scanutils.

 ## How it works

 When the "Scan" button on the scanner is hit, the scanner sends out a message that is caught by the brscan-skey daemon.
 There are 4 or 5 commands that it usually invokes, depending on whether you chose